Radeon Pro Vega 64X vs Quadro RTX 4000

 RTX 4000

-Quadro RTX 4000 outperforms Radeon Pro Vega 64X by 5% in our combined benchmark results.
+RTX 4000 outperforms Pro Vega 64X by a moderate 14% based on our aggregate benchmark results.

 GPU architecture, market segment, value for money and other general parameters compared.